Launch directly (no arguments)

 Search and filter¶

 Press / to enter search mode.
-Type to filter applications and entries by name.
+Type to filter applications and entries by name, description, target paths, or backup paths.
 The list updates in real time as you type.
-Press esc to exit search mode (your selections are preserved).
+Press enter to confirm or esc to exit search mode (your selections are preserved).

 Two-phase editing¶